serdarkurbanov/ConsoleLauncher/README.md

 ## Saving the changes

 You don't need to do any specific action to save changes you made - the application saves everything automatically on every change (adding/deleting a folder etc.).
-The settings are written to the file **launcher_config.json** which you can find in the application folder (Newtonsoft.Json is used for reading and writing the settings file see http://www.newtonsoft.com/json).
+The settings are written to the file **launcher_config.json** which you can find in the application folder (Newtonsoft.Json is used for reading and writing the settings file, see http://www.newtonsoft.com/json).